rancher/elemental-toolkit/docs/derivatives_featureset.md

 ## Persistent changes

-By default cOS reads and executes cloud-init files in (lexicopgrahic) sequence present in `/usr/local/cloud-config` and `/oem` during boot.
+By default a derivative reads and executes cloud-init files in (lexicopgrahic) sequence present in `/system/oem`, `/usr/local/cloud-config` and `/oem` during boot.
 It is also possible to run cloud-init file in a different location from boot cmdline by using  the `cos.setup=..` option.

 For example, if you want to change `/etc/issue` of the system persistently, you can create `/usr/local/cloud-config/90_after_install.yaml` with the following content: